avg —

 Instructions

-If the skewers don't span the dish on their own, I lay 3 long sticks (chopsticks, dowels) across the dish edges as supports for the meat skewers to rest on.
+If the skewers are not long enough to span the dish, and also so the little kebabs do not sag under their own weight, I lay 3 long sticks across the edges of the dish for the wooden skewers with the meat to rest on.

 Tips